mikhailfarberov/react-org-chart/README.md

 ```

 * collapse - Render the tree collapsed.
 Default false.
-* onExpandItem - Event fired when node is expanded.
-Can be used to load child nodes asyncroniously.
+* onExpandItem - Event fired when a node is expanded.
+Can be used to load child nodes asynchronously.

 ## Credits
 Special thanks to: